 Before we try to understand the cause of coral bleaching, let us get to know why they lose their color.
 You ought to know that corals live in the tight interconnection with the algae called zooxanthellae.
 This symbiotic relationship enables both organisms to survive.
-Zooxanthellae live in the tissues of corals and fulfil their specific functions there.
+Zooxanthellae live in the tissues of corals and fulfill their specific functions there.
 Corals play the role of home to the algae.
 They protect these microorganisms from the harmful and dangerous environment.
 On their turn, the zooxanthellae provide corals with oxygen and clean them from wastes.
-Moreover, these algae are the major source of food to corals.
+Moreover, these algae are the primary source of food to corals.
 Therefore, this interconnection is useful to both sides.
 When the concentration of the algae declines, corals begin to starve.
 They suffer from the lack of food and oxygen.
 They are ‘stressed’ and close to dying.
 The color of corals depends on the type of the symbionts that live in their tissues.
 When symbionts disappear, corals become pale.
 This color is natural to them whereas their skeletons consist of calcium carbonate.
-Colorful symbionts cover these skeletons, protect them from the harmful environment and feed corals at the same time.
-It is easy to notice that marvelous colorful coral reefs become pale and monotonous.
-They no longer serve as the home for algae, fish and microorganisms.
+Colorful symbionts cover these frames, protect them from the dangerous environment and feed corals at the same time.
+It is easy to notice that spectacular colorful coral reefs become pale and monotonous.
+They no longer serve as the home for algae, fish, and microorganisms.
 Coral reefs begin to look devastated.
 Scientists are concerned about the condition of the coral ecosystems.
 They try to understand the cause of the process of coral bleaching.

 Secondly, there is a problem of pollution.
 When people pour wastes and litter into seas and oceans, the water becomes contaminated with the substances that can be harmful to microorganisms.
 As a result, they die disappearing from the coral reefs.

 The next problem is solar irradiance.
-Bear in mind that corals are located close to the sea surface and they are vulnerable to the impact of solar radiation.
+Bear in mind that corals located close to the sea surface and they are vulnerable to the impact of solar radiation.